 A particular feature of interest is whether semi-convection can support planetary magnetic fields.
 Previous work has generally assumed that planetary dynamos are generated by convective motions due to an overall statically unstable density gradient \citep[e.g.][]{christensen2006scaling,jones2014dynamo,yadav2022global}, but recent work predicting semi-convective regions \citep[e.g.][]{leconte2013layered,vazan2016evolution,debras2019new} raises the question of whether semi-convection-driven dynamos are possible.
-There are few prior studies on this subject, with \citet{mather2021regimes} concluding that while semi-convection dynamos in spherical shells are possible, they require parameter values far from true astrophysical conditions. \citet{pruzina2025planetary} demonstrated that simulations of semi-convection can indeed support dynamo action at low $\Pm$, showing a simulation where a deep convective dynamo is overlain by a stably stratified layer, producing a rather dipolar magnetic field on the surface.
+There are few prior studies on this subject, with \citet{mather2021regimes} concluding that while semi-convection dynamos in spherical shells are possible, they require parameter values far from true astrophysical conditions. \citet{pruzina2025planetary} demonstrated that simulations of semi-convection can indeed support dynamo action at low magnetic Prandtl number, showing a simulation where a deep convective dynamo is overlain by a stably stratified layer, producing a rather dipolar magnetic field on the surface.
 However, this was only a preliminary demonstration, and the detailed behaviour of semi-convection dynamos remains an open question.

-While the subject of this work is semi-convection, the related problem of fingering convection in a full sphere was studied by \citet{monville2019rotating}.
-They found that, compared with pure thermal or compositional convection, fingering convection increased the parameter range for linear instability, leading to large-scale convective motions and strong zonal jets. \citep{gray2025influence} have recently performed a more detailed study, finding a wide variety of flows including clustering of fingers, toroidal gyres, hemispherical convection, and zonal flows, depending on the relative strengths of the thermal stratification and rotation.
-It seems likely that a similar range of dynamical structures may be possible in the semi-convection regime.
+The related problem of rotating fingering convection was studied in a full sphere by \citet{monville2019rotating}.
+They found that, compared with pure compositional convection, fingering convection increased the parameter range for linear instability, leading to large-scale convective motions and strong zonal jets. \citet{gray2025influence} have recently performed a more detailed study, finding a wide range of flows including clustering of fingers, toroidal gyres, hemispherical convection, and zonal flows, depending on the relative strengths of the thermal stratification and rotation.
+It seems likely that a similarly rich variety of dynamical structures may be possible in the semi-convection regime.